zacronos/rets-client/README.md

 should match existing code style.

 #### TODO
-- create optional streaming interface for object downloads; when implemented, this will be a minor version bump
+- create optional streaming interface for object downloads; when implemented, this will be a 4.0 release
 - create unit tests -- specifically ones that run off example RETS data rather than requiring access to a real RETS server